 Step 1 – Start Process

-- Lodge a complaint at ADLSA – while you are still employed or not later than 1 year after the end of the employment relationship.
+- Lodge a complaint at ADLSA – while you are still employed or not later than one year after the end of the employment relationship.

 Step 2 – ADLSA Meeting